tevador/monero-seed/README.md

 ## Features

+* 36% shorter than the current 25-word seed used by Monero
 * embedded wallet birthday to optimize restoring from the seed (only blocks after the wallet birthday have to be scanned for transactions)
 * 5 bits reserved for future updates
 * advanced checksum based on Reed-Solomon linear code, which allows certain types of errors to be detected without false positives and provides limited error correction capability